 The crawl space is a very important part of your home.
 It supports the entire structure.
 If a problem arises with your crawl space, it could possibly lead to major issues in other areas of your home.
 Some common crawl space problems are moisture issues - water damage or water stains, mold, etc., and structural issues - failing supports, sinking, or settlement.
-Fortunately, a professional foundation repair contractor can supply you with the necessary skills and tools to fix all of your crawl space problems.
+Fortunately, a professional foundation repair contractor can supply you with the necessary skills and tools--including crawl space encapsulation--to fix all of your crawl space problems.

 One very common issue that many homeowners struggle with is moisture in your crawl space.
 Excess moisture in your crawl space can lead to a lot of annoying problems, such as decayed supports, water stains or damage, and mold.
 The formation of mold is an especially dangerous issue, as the mold can infect the air.
 This might not seem like such a big deal, as you probably don't spend a whole lot of time in your crawl space.
 Much of the air you breathe in your home, however, comes from your crawl space or basement.
 This means that you and your family could breathe in the mold-infected air from your crawl space!